 Dr. Shay Ben-Shachar is a Board certified geneticist at the Genetic Institute at Tel-Aviv Sourasky Medical Center, Israel.
 Dr Ben-Shachar practiced paediatrics in Tel Aviv and clinical genetics in Houston, TX, USA.
 He runs the neurogenetic clinic at Tel-Aviv Sourasky Medical Center and his research is focused on genotype-phenotype correlations in both monogenetic and complex disorders.

 Prof. Lina Basel-Vanagaite is the Director of Pediatric Genetic Services at Schneider Children’s Medical Center and Raphael Recanati Genetic Institute at Rabin Medical Center, Israel.
 In addition, Prof Basel-Vanagaite is a senior lecturer at the Department of Paediatrics at Sackler School of Medicine, Tel Aviv University, a scientific advisor at the Tel Aviv University Medical faculty Human Genetics Department and a National Coordinator of Orphanet-Israel.
 Her research focuses on the identification of genes causing intellectual disability, neurogenetic diseases and other genetic diseases.

 Dr. Hagit Baris

 Dr. Hagit Baris is the Director of the Genetics Institute at the Rambam Health Care Campus in Haifa, Israel.
-Dr. Baris graduated her Pediatric residency from Sapir Medical Center, Kfar Saba, Israel and her Medical Genetics residency from Harvard Medical School Genetics Training Program, Boston, MA, USA.
-Her research focuses on Gaucher disease, the identification of genes involved in cardiovascular conditions among other genetic diseases.
+Dr. Baris graduated from her Pediatric residency from Sapir Medical Center, Kfar Saba, Israel and her Medical Genetics residency from Harvard Medical School Genetics Training Program, Boston, MA, USA.
+Her research focuses on Gaucher disease and the identification of genes involved in cardiovascular conditions, among other genetic diseases.